 Aside from medication, KidVentures must obtain written permission from a child's family to administer sunscreen, insect repellent, and hand sanitizer.
 KidVentures does not apply diapering products.
 All medications, sunscreen, insect repellent, and hand sanitizer will be administered according to the manufacturer's instructions unless provided written instructions by a licensed health professional to use a product differently.
-All medicines, sunscreen, insect repellent, and hand sanitizer will be stored according to directions on the original container.
+All medicines, sunscreen, insect repellent, and hand sanitizer to directions on the original container.